ellerenad/RoboArmController/README.md

 Here you can find a couple of youtube videos to show it working:

-Controlling
+**Controlling**

 [![Controlling](https://img.youtube.com/vi/hz7BYlV3m8k/0.jpg)](https://www.youtube.com/watch?v=hz7BYlV3m8k)

-Training and controlling steps
+**Training and controlling steps**

 [![Training and controlling steps](https://img.youtube.com/vi/deWE3Fv8uAE/0.jpg)](https://www.youtube.com/watch?v=deWE3Fv8uAE)

-Disclaimer: The arm seems to move slowly in the video, because of issues on the recording of the video itself.
+**Disclaimer: The arm seems to move slowly in the video, because of issues on the recording of the video itself.**

+At the [architecture folder](src/architecture/) you can find more info about how the components are connected to each other.

 ## Prerequisites: